NadineAziz/minesweeper/notes.md

 - User story 6: game state ✅
 - create test 1.1 and pass it  ✅
 - create test 1.2 and pass it  ✅

+Pomodoro 3:
+- create test 1.3 and pass it  ✅